thirt33n/Rabot/README.md

 # Rabot
-Just a noobie dev's try to build a discord bot
+ Rabot is a basic discord bot, almost like a cheap version of dank memer.